 Nellie Gibbs, 6, born Ipswich.

-Thomas is also remembered on St. John the Baptist church Ipswich WW1 Memorial.
+Thomas is also remembered on the war memorial at St. John the Baptist Church, Ipswich.